emotion-nub/nameage12/backup/README.md

 IoT NLP JWT Success doesn’t just find you.
 You have to go out and get it.
 Container Orchestration Logging Testing Big Data Kafka
 Containerization Multi-threading Kafka Python Database I find that the harder I work, the more luck I seem to have.
 Docker Logging Message Queue Optimization Blockchain
 Sharding Data Pipeline Parallel Processing Monitoring Database Indexing Work hard in silence, let your success be your noise.
 Backend RabbitMQ Algorithm
+Automation Do what you love and the money will follow.
+IoT Pull Request The only way to do great work is to love what you do.
+Zero Downtime Deployment Microservices Docker To be the best, you must be able to handle the worst.
+Content Delivery Network Success usually comes to those who are too busy to be looking for it.
+JWT API